LawrenceELee/Twitter-Sentiment-Analysis/README.md

 ###Results:
 ----------
+Some sample results
 ```
-Some sample results: I, the, to, a, you, my are some of the most frequent words.
+As expected: I, the, to, a, you, my are some of the most frequently used
+English words.

 frequency.out
 [(u'i', 2997),
  (u'the', 2283),